The Best Livestock Feed Storage Containers

 - How easily I can move them around even when they are full.

-We do not have issues with ants where we live so I do not know specifically how well each of these options works to deter them specifically.
+We do not have issues with ants where we live, so I do not know how well each option works to deter them.
 If you live in an ant area, I would love to know what containers you like and why.

 Just leave a comment below so I can add your information to this list.